smathy/good_sort/README.markdown

 Finally, if you pass a block, then it will be yielded to for each field in your header\_array, and you can provide different text to be displayed for as many of the headings as you like.

+As long as you require `good_sort` after you've required `will_paginate` then `good_sort` will override the `will_paginate` view helper to inject the params needed to ensure that the page links will all know about the sorting column.
+The only caveat is that the call to `will_paginate` needs to be **within** the partial that is rendered by the AJAX call so that it is re-rendered when you sort.